ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w6d2 - NEW Deployment m2.md

 - Standup (after Q&A)

-- Submit URLs in the students portal.
+- Submit URLs in the students portal (Deadline: today, 5pm)
-  - Deadline: today, 5pm
+  - IMPORTANT:
+    - Those are the urls for project 2 (ie. not the library project)
+    - Make sure to submit the correct urls
-  - Note: it's Wed., it's normal if there's bugs (but make sure to submit URLs).
+    - It's Wed., it's normal if there's bugs (but make sure to submit).

 <!--
 @todo: